Corporate governance

 Compliance-related initiatives

-We continued to hold worksite discussions in which the President personally visits all divisions, plants, and sites of Suzuki Motor Corporation and exchanges views with employees on legal compliance and new operational measures.
-In FY2022, the President visited offices and sites in 41 Suzuki Motor Corporation locations throughout Japan.
+We continued to hold worksite discussions.
+The President personally visits all divisions, plants, and sites of Suzuki Motor Corporation and exchanges views with employees on legal compliance and new operational measures.
+In FY2023, the President visited offices and sites in 39 Suzuki Motor Corporation locations throughout Japan.

 JapanDomestic sales distributors